-- changes in dietary habits (eg, fads, freedom to snack, increased energy needs, access to carbohydrates); - 2. use and abuse of drugs; - 3. motivation for maintenance of good oral hygiene; - 4. potential for traumatic injury; - 5. adolescent as responsible for care; - 6. lack of knowledge about periodontal disease.
+- 1. changes in dietary habits (eg, fads, freedom to snack, increased energy needs, access to carbohydrates); - 2. use of tobacco, alcohol, and drugs; - 3. motivation for maintenance of good oral hygiene; - 4. potential for traumatic injury: - 5. adolescent as responsible for care; - 6. lack of knowledge about periodontal disease.

-Physiologic changes also can account for significant oral problems in the adolescent.
-These include:
+Physiologic changes also can contribute to significant oral concerns in the adolescent.
+These changes include: